Cracko298/BTENC/README.md

 # BTENC
 - A custom encryption algorithm with variable key length support, that works differently from something like XOR Ciphers.

+# Why?
+- Haha- idek.
+I made my own Video and 3D Model Formats, so I decided a simple Encryption Cipher would be easy enough to make.

 # Usage:
 ```
 py cli.py [MODE] [INPUT_FILE] [OUTPUT_FILE] [KEY]